53Aries/klipper/docs/pressure_fan.md

 - Place the sensor in the enclosure and ensure it’s not directly in the exhaust jet.
 - Capture a baseline when the enclosure is at rest: `SET_PRESSURE_BASELINE PRESSURE_FAN=exhaust`.
 - Then set a target vacuum (for example 10 Pa): `SET_PRESSURE_FAN_TARGET PRESSURE_FAN=exhaust TARGET_DELTA=10`.

+Troubleshooting first run:
+- The step controller adjusts slowly (default: ±0.05 every 60s) and many fans won’t start at 5% duty.
+To verify wiring quickly, try:
+  - `SET_PRESSURE_FAN_TARGET PRESSURE_FAN=exhaust TARGET_DELTA=20 MIN_SPEED=0.25`
+  - Or temporarily reduce `decision_period` and/or increase `step_speed` in the config, then restart.
+- Ensure a baseline is set (auto or via `SET_PRESSURE_BASELINE`).
+If baseline isn’t set, the controller won’t act.

 ## G-code commands